Group Work and Collaboration

-Working with other students can make you behave differently than if you were working by yourself.
-It's the same for everyone, which makes seeing those behaviours unfold and change as the group comes together one of the pleasures – and potential pains – of group work.
+Working with others can make you behave differently than if you were working alone.
+It's the same for everyone, which makes seeing those behaviours unfold and change as the group comes together one of the pleasures – and potential challenges – of group work.
 If it didn’t, and if everyone remained resolutely the same no matter what circumstances they were in, many of the benefits of group work wouldn’t be achieved.
-So the question becomes one of working through the dynamics that emerge within a group, rather than trying to work around them.
+So the question becomes one of working through and making the most of the dynamics that emerge within a group, rather than trying to work around them.

 In other words, understanding group dynamics eases some of the heartache of group work, as you realise that difficulties are not always caused by particular individuals within a group (yourself included), but rather about the way you have all approached the task together.